alchemycodelab/web-01-social-media-avatar-upload-RUBRIC/README.md

-# web-01-social-media-avatar-upload-RUBRIC
+# Social Media App

 ### Template

 Begin with the [supabase-web-template](https://github.com/alchemycodelab/web-template-supabase)

-## Part A
+## Part A: Profile page with Avatar Upload

 Here is a sample schema for the `profiles` table: